christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Imperfect goal specification conflicts with automation.
 I claim that this conflict is mediated by interpretability methods.

-The scene for our predictions is set, the crystal ball is ready, now let's take a look where the field could be going!
+The scene for our predictions is set, the crystal ball is ready, now let us take a look where the field could be going!

 ## The Future of Machine Learning